-Saturday's dinner starts on Wednesday.
-That's when we receive a suckling pig from Willowgrove Hill Farm and get right to work.
+We receive our local suckling pig.
 The pig is prepared and then brined until Friday.
-It’s then stuffed with the brining vegetables and herbs and slowly smoked over applewood for 18 hours.
+It’s then stuffed with the brining vegetables and herbs and slowly smoked over applewood for 22 hours.
 The result is pulled and served with sides inspired by seasonal market ingredients.
 Our next step is angrily debating the best beer to pair alongside the complete dish.
-By 5pm Saturday, dinner is ready.
+By 5 pm Saturday, dinner is ready.
 Our smoker can only fit one pig at a time, so this dish does sell out.

 You can't throw a brick in Toronto without hitting a bowl of poutine, but good luck finding a great beer to drink with it.
-Every night starting at 11pm (*10pm Sundays), we aim to fix that situation.
+Every night starting at 11 pm (*10 pm Sundays), we aim to fix that situation.
 Our 5 poutines all start with our signature frites, and are available up until an hour before closing time.